 7. Start blogging about your services

-One other way to get clients online is creating your own blog or writing guest posts on other blogs.
+One other way to get clients online is by creating your own blog or writing guest posts on other blogs.
 Many popular blogs accept articles from outside collaborators and allow you to link to your blog through your posts.
 In your posts, either on your personal blog or if you are guest posting, casually let the fact that you are available for new gigs slide.

 Research ways of making your blog more visible online.
 Guest posts are a good idea because it generates more links from different websites to your own, but there are other things you can research, such as search engine optimization.